Using the Device Manager Page

 • Collection State.
 Specifies the current condition of data collection for the device.
 Depending on the circumstances, more than one collection state might appear for a single device.
 For example, if a device is in a scheduled maintenance mode, the Collection State might be Unavailable / Maintenance / System-Disabled.
 The collection state can be one of the following:

 • Unavailable.
-SL1 cannot connect to the device, and will not collect data from the device until the device becomes available.
+Skylar One cannot connect to the device, and will not collect data from the device until the device becomes available.
 A physical device falls back to executing the availability ping every five minutes, unless you have critical ping enabled.
 Component devices get their availability calculated by the component discovery Dynamic Application of the parent device.

 • SNMP Version.
 The version of SNMP used by the SNMP Credential.

 • SL Agent.
-Indicates if the SL1 Agent is installed on the device.
+Indicates if the Skylar One Agent is installed on the device.
 If the agentis installed on the device, the SL Agent column displays a gear icon that can be used to access agent settings.
 For more information about editing Agent settings, see the Monitoring Using the Agent section.
 The SL Agent column does not appear on the Device Manager page by default.
 For more information about adding or removing columns on the Device Manager page, see the Device Manager Preferences section.

 • Tools.
 Displays icons for managing devices.
 The choices are: